We are thrilled to once again invite campers onto our beautiful property for another incredible summer!

 Great news, most of what we do is outside, the safest place to be these days!

 We will use the Cohort model where campers will spend the majority of their time with their Tribe (age/grade groups).
-The cabin group will be their family group, and they will not be required to wear masks when they are with their cabin -mates, in the cabin, at meals, and when sleeping.

 There will be no out-of-camp trips this year, except for our Wilderness programs.